-From what the inspector observed, there was evidence that the residents in the house visited had a good quality of life in which their independence was promoted.
+From what the inspector observed, there was evidence that the residents in each of the three houses visited had a good quality of life in which their independence was promoted.
+However, improvements were required in relation to the maintenance and upkeep in one of the houses and in relation to the provider meeting the requirements of the regulations in relation to monitoring of the quality and safety of care.

-At the time of inspection, this centre comprised of five separate houses and was registered to accommodate up to 17 residents.
-However, there were only nine residents living across the five houses.
-As part of the provider's registration renewal application, the provider formally notified the office of the chief inspector of their intention to reconfigure the service.
-This proposed reconfiguration involved reducing the bed numbers from 17 to seven and reducing the foot print of the centre from five houses to three (two of the houses would form part of a different designated centre operated by this provider).
-An application to vary the conditions of the latter centres registration had been submitted to the office of the chief inspector.
+At the time of inspection, this centre comprised of three separate houses and was registered to accommodate up to 7 residents.
+However, there were only six residents living across the three houses at the time of this inspection.
+As part of the provider's registration renewal application in 2022, the provider had reconfigured the service.
+This reconfiguration involved reducing the bed numbers from 17 to seven residents and reducing the foot print of the centre from five to three houses (two of the houses would form part of a different designated centre operated by this provider).

-For the purpose of this inspection, the inspector visited one of the centres five houses.
-In addition, the inspector visited one further new house which it was proposed would form part of the designated centre as the lease agreement on one of the houses was being terminated by the landlord.
-Personal support plans and other records for residents across all five houses were also reviewed.
-The inspector met briefly with the three residents living in one of the houses visited.
+For the purpose of this inspection, the inspector visited each of the centre's three houses.
+However, the resident in one of the houses made it clear on meeting the inspector that they were not comfortable with the inspector being present in their home.
+This resident's views were respected and consequently the inspector only stayed a limited period of time in this house.
+The inspector met briefly with three of the residents living in the two other houses.
 Warm interactions between the residents and staff caring for them was observed.
 The residents met with were unable to tell the inspector their views of the service but appeared in good form and comfortable in the company of staff.
-There was an atmosphere of friendliness in the house visited.
+There was an atmosphere of friendliness in the houses visited.
 Staff were observed to interact with residents in a caring and respectful manner.

 The first house visited was found to be comfortable and homely.
+However, maintenance and repair was required to a number of areas which consequently impacted upon infection control arrangements.
 It was located in a rural setting and had a good sized garden for residents to use.
-There were two buildings adjacent to the main house that residents could use for recreation.
-One of the buildings was designated as a cafe whilst the other as a bar lounge.
-The centre had adequate space for residents with good sized communal areas.
-Each of the residents had their own bedroom which had been personalised to their own taste in an age appropriate manner.
+The second house was also located in a rural setting and the third house was located in a quiet residential area of a town.
+Each of the residents, in their respective homes, had their own bedroom which had been personalised to their own taste, in an age appropriate manner.
 This promoted residents' independence and dignity, and recognised their individuality and personal preferences.
-A train set and track was erected in a one of the sitting rooms which was primarily used by one of the residents who had a keen interest in trains.
-Since the last inspection, one of the rooms had been converted to a sensory room with low arousal lighting.
-A lease agreement had recently been secured on the second house visited.
-It was proposed that residents from one of the other houses would move to this house as the lease agreement on their own home was being terminated.
-The house was found to be suitable to meet the needs of the residents who it was proposed would move to the house.
-These residents had visited the house and it was proposed that they would be involved in choosing colours and soft furnishings for their individual bedrooms and other areas.
+There was adequate space for residents in each of the houses with good sized communal areas.
+A train set and track was erected in a sitting rooms in one of the houses which was primarily used by one of the residents who had a keen interest in trains.
+Since the last inspection, one of the rooms in this house had been converted to a sensory room with low arousal lighting.